RPeters-dev/DynamicTypes/README.md

 # COMWrapper

-u can use COMWrapper.cs to see how to use this Libary.
+The COMWrapper is an Example to see how to use this Libary works.

-The COM Wrapper class wrappers COM interface classes and Provides IDisposable and Finalize implementation.
-The COM Resource will be freed in on Dispose
+1. The COM Wrapper class wrappers COM interface classes and Provides IDisposable and Finalize implementation.
+2. The COM Resource will be freed in on Dispose